Towards Mitigating Excessive Forgetting in LLM Unlearning via Entanglement-Guidance with Proxy Constraint: Experiments

-To further evaluate the effect of entanglement-awareness guided loss reweighting in our unlearning framework, we conduct an ablation study on the Forget-05 subset, using NPO as the base unlearning method.
-Figure~\ref{fig:ablation_loss} compares loss values on the forget and retain datasets to a fully retrain model as an ideal reference.
-It also illustrates how individual modules, including entanglement-awareness guided loss reweighting, proxy constraint, and their combination, impact the trade-off between forgetting efficacy and model utility.
+To further evaluate the effect of entanglement-guided loss reweighting in our unlearning framework, we conduct an ablation study on Forget-05, using NPO as the base unlearning method.
+Figure~\ref{fig:ablation_loss} compares the losses on the forget and retain dataset against the retrained model.
+It also illustrates how each component, including entanglement-guided loss reweighting, proxy constraint, and their combination, impact the trade-off between unlearning efficacy and model utility.

-In Figure~\ref{fig:ablation_loss}, each column presents the forget and retain losses under a specific variant of our method, evaluated against the retrain model's loss as a reference.
-The first column shows the effect of applying entanglement-awareness guided loss reweighting (EAGLE) alone.
-This mechanism amplifies the influence of highly entangled tokens during unlearning, thereby improving the forgetting performance, evident from the forget loss being closer to that of the retrain model.
-However, this comes at the cost of increased retain loss, indicating potential over-forgetting or unintended interference with useful knowledge.
+In Figure~\ref{fig:ablation_loss}, each column presents the forget and retain losses under a specific variant of our method, evaluated against the retrained model's loss as a reference.
+The first column shows the effect of applying entanglement-guided unlearning (EGU) alone.
+This mechanism amplifies the influence of highly entangled tokens during unlearning, thereby improving the unlearning performance, evident from the forget loss being closer to that of the retrained model.
+However, this comes at the cost of increased retain loss, indicating potential over-unlearning or unintended interference with useful knowledge.
 The second column isolates the impact of proxy regularization based on in-context learning (ICL).
-Although it contributes little to reducing the forget loss, it substantially improves the retain loss, demonstrating its effectiveness in constraining over-forgetting and preserving model utility.
-Finally, the third column shows the result of the full framework EAGLE-PC that combines entanglement-awareness guided loss reweighting and ICL-based regularization within the gradient difference (GD) unlearning process.
-This combination achieves the best balance, with both forget and retain losses approaching those of the retrain model.
+Although it contributes little to reducing the forget loss, it substantially improves the retain loss, demonstrating its effectiveness in constraining over-unlearning and preserving model utility.
+Finally, the third column shows the result of EGUP.
+This combination achieves the best balance, with both forget and retain losses approaching those of the retrained model.
 The figure thus highlights the complementary strengths of the two modules and underscores that their integration is critical to achieve precise and utility-preserving unlearning.